-Oak Hill lease to begin Wednesday
+Oak Hill lease began Wednesday

 A special meeting of the Monroe County Board was scheduled Monday afternoon.

-Board Chairman George Green confirmed on Monday the consulting agreement will allow Accolade to assist Monroe County with Oak Hill operations while approval of a required “certificate of need” is pending through the Illinois Health Facilities and Services Review Board.
+Board Chairman George Green confirmed Monday the consulting agreement will allow Accolade to assist Monroe County with Oak Hill operations while approval of a required “certificate of need” is pending through the Illinois Health Facilities and Services Review Board.

 The state board is scheduled to vote on Accolade’s certificate of need during its Nov.
 18 meeting.